AllanChain/gridsome-plugin-pwa/README.md

 ## Developing and Testing

-Yarn 2 is used starting from `@allanchain/gridsome-plugin-pwa@0.4.0`, making commands much simler.
+Yarn 2 is used starting from `@allanchain/gridsome-plugin-pwa@0.4.0`, making commands much simpler.

 ```bash
 # Install for both root and example